Generic Name: oxybutynin (transdermal) (OX i BUE ti nin)

 Oxybutynin transdermal is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether oxybutynin transdermal passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether oxybutynin transdermal passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I use oxybutynin transdermal?